Nasjr/Books-Reccomendation-Engine/README.md

 [Insert video demo here]

 ## Credits
-This app was built by [Your Name] and is powered by collaborative filtering, a popular algorithm used in recommender systems.
+This app was built by [Mahmoud Nasser] and is powered by collaborative filtering, a popular algorithm used in recommender systems.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.